 Sometimes it is appropriate to use an Administration to organise a pre-packaged sale of a company's assets immediately on appointment which can be a useful tool to allow the seamless transition of the business from the insolvent company to a solvent one.

 If you would like to read more about Administrations please follow the link.

 A Compulsory Liquidation is a court driven liquidation which typically involves creditors issuing a Winding Up Petition against the Company.
 However directors are also able to issue a Winding Up Petition.

 It can take many weeks for a Winding Up Order to be made by the Courts, and once made, the Official Receiver is appointed as the Liquidator in the first instance.
 However a private sector Insolvency Practitioner can also be appointed at a later date if required.

-To read more about Compulsory Liquidations please follow this link.
+To read more about Compulsory Liquidations please follow the link.

 We offer and provide to our clients free telephone advice lasting one to two hours or will meet with you free of charge in London at your business address or at your accountants offices.

-If you would like to receive some free insolvency advice please telephone Chris Parkman BSc, MABRP, MIPA, ACCA Licensed Insolvency Practitioner on 01326 340 549 or email him at firstname.lastname@example.org or alternatively please write to us at:
+If you would like to receive some free insolvency advice please telephone Chris Parkman BSc, FABRP, MIPA, FCCA Licensed Insolvency Practitioner on 01326 340 549 or email him at email@example.com or alternatively please write to us at:

 72 Whalebone Lane